 Disappearing Buyers Go AWOL For a Reason

-Now if you fell for any of those buyer tricks – you really are a mug.
+Now if you fell for any of those buyer tricks – you really do need to better protect your time!

 If you’re investing in the buyer and the buying/selling process, make sure it’s not all one sided and you’ll never need to chase a sales quote ever again.